VictorLuusf/BasicWebscraping/README.md

 ## Future Versions
 I plan to work on a new version of this webscraper to include moving this data into a Database.
 I'm also planning on demonstrating turning that data into a data frame with pandas and performing some analysis.
 I might even turn it into a separate project.
 If I do, I will provide a link to it here.

+3/10/2021 - I have added a repo that shows how to scrape from data tables using panda and how to export it as an excel spreadsheet: https://github.com/VictorLuusf/WebscraptoExcel